aio-libs/aiohttp/docs/gunicorn.rst

   >> mkdir myapp
   >> cd myapp

-Ubuntu has bug in pyenv, so to create virtualenv you need to do some extra manipulation::
+Ubuntu has a bug in pyenv, so to create virtualenv you need to do some extra manipulation::

   >> pyvenv-3.4 --without-pip venv